hyper-expanse/semantic-delivery-gitlab/README.md

 ### Continuous Integration and Delivery (CID) Setup

-Since `semantic-release-gitlab` relies solely on a few environment variables, and a publicly accessible npm package, `semantic-release-gitlab` is compatible with all continuous integration platforms that work with GitLab.
+Since `semantic-release-gitlab` relies solely on a few environment variables, and a package published on the public npm registry, `semantic-release-gitlab` is compatible with all continuous integration platforms that work with GitLab.

 However, given the enormous number of CI providers available I will only cover the CI system built into GitLab.

-Managing GitLab CI builds is made possible through a `.gitlab-ci.yml` configuration file.
-To publish changes using `semantic-release-gitlab` you will need to create a dedicate build stage that happens only after all other build and test tasks are completed.
+Configuring GitLab CI builds is facilitated through a `.gitlab-ci.yml` configuration file.
+To publish changes using `semantic-release-gitlab` you will need to create a dedicated build stage that happens only after all other build and test tasks have completed successfully.

 In GitLab CI that is possible by creating a dedicated `deploy` stage and adding it as the last item under `stages`.
 Next, create a job called `publish` that belongs to the `deploy` stage.
 Within `publish` we call `semantic-release-gitlab`.